FransFaase/RawParser/docs/simple_parser.md

 returns `TRUE` the current location could be advanced beyond the part that was parsed by the function, otherwise the current location is not affected.
 The function is called recursively for the element of the production rule.
-It makes use of the function `parse_part` to see if the first element of a rule can be parsed and the function `parse_seq` which deals with the case the the element can occure [more than once](grammar.md#modifiers) according to the grammar.
+It makes use of the function `parse_element` to see if the first element of a rule can be parsed and the function `parse_seq` which deals with the case the the element can occure [more than once](grammar.md#modifiers) according to the grammar.